 The Portico of Solomon: The eastern portico of the Temple where Jesus’ disciples often met.

-They were all with one accord in Solomon’s Portico.
+They [the disciples of Jesus] were all with one accord in Solomon’s Portico.
 This was after Jesus’ resurrection.

-5) Terrace (Chel): A raised platform around the inner Temple area.
+5) Terrace (Chel) and Stone Fence: A raised platform around the inner Temple area.
 This area and those inside it were permitted only to Jews.
 Signs were posted that said:

-No foreigner is to enter the fence and barrier around the Temple.
+No foreigner is to enter within the fence and enclosure around the Temple.
 Anyone caught doing so is answerable to himself for the death that will follow.

 6) Court of the (Jewish) Women: Women could go no further for ordinary worship.